911

 WE NEED VOLUNTEERS

-Mossy Rock Pond already has a 6-inch pipe that goes from the pond bottom to the pump house across the road from the pond.
+Mossy Rock Pond at the intersection of Horseshoe Gulch Road and Mossy Rock Road has a 6-inch underground pipe that goes from the pond bottom to the heated pump house across the road from the pond.
 This well-fed artificial lined pond contains about 1.1-million gallons.
-The GRRFD has built a short spur road to the side of the pond to enable fire vehicles to draft water directly from the pond.
+Since this pipe is underground and ends at the bottom of the pond, water can be sourced from the pond year-round.
+The GRRFD has built a short spur road to the side of the pond to enable fire vehicles to draft water directly from the pond when the surface is not frozen.
 This will more than double the rate we can pull water from the pond in the event of a fire.

 WILDLAND FIRE PREPARATION AND PREVENTION